danielagarcia319/harvardx-capstone-movies/README.md

 ## HarvardX Data Science Capstone 1: Predicting Movie Ratings

-This repository contains the R code and final outputs of the Movie Recommendation model generated for my first HarvardX Data Science Capstone.
+This repository contains the R code and final outputs of the Movie Ratings model generated for my first HarvardX Data Science Capstone.

 ## Installation

 The final PDF report is stored as `danielagarcia-movies-final-report.pdf`.

-To run the code yourself, clone the repo and run the `danielagarcia-movies-script.R` file.
+To run the code yourself, clone the repository and run the `danielagarcia-movies-script.R` file.
 The script will re-generate the necessary `.Rdata` files to create the final Rmd report.

 ## About the Project